ChemisProject/chemis-online/README.md

 * The main objective of this application is to help chemists in laboratory's experiments which envolve calcs, such as Dixon's test, metrology, etc.

-* This app can be freely compiled and shared and also can be found in launchpad for Ubuntu in a few days.